 Her little lover merely swam over to one side, pressing his whole body against her cheek.
 "Happy Hug-a-Giant day, Coraline.
-It's such a strange holiday, but...one that means so much for our seas.
+It's such a strange holiday, but...one that means so much for our seas. “ His thoughts drifted back to the creature he’d just frightened away.
+“It represents the unity between all us Merfolk, large or small.
 I'm surprised the Eel-kin hadn't even mentioned it...perhaps one day he'll be on the donating end of kindness instead of leeching off those who would give it."

 "Shoma, that might be the least romantic thing you've ever said to me," Coraline crooned. " But I understand your mind is occupied.
 Here, let me help you with that..."
 In a sudden move, Coraline slid her tongue out of her mouth and slurped up Shoma's stomach--both his seaborne half and human torso.